mgaaintjrae/wp_Emma-Event/wp-content/plugins/ml-slider/readme.txt

 == Changelog ==

+= 3.18.0 - 2020/Sept/05 =

+* FEATURE/FIX: Updates UI elements and updates icon set (FA was causing issues on some hosts)

+= 3.17.6 - 2020/Aug/31 =

+* FIX: Fixes issue with build script and script version number

+= 3.17.5 - 2020/Aug/31 =

+* FIX: Fixes bug where the notices nonce script loading relied on jQuery

 = 3.17.4 - 2020/Aug/29 =

 * FIX: Adds extra check for HTML Purify class (fixes conflict with CiviCRM)